akh-digital/akh.digital/src/content/projects/alcon/index.md

 title: Alcon
 date: 2024-10-02
 web: www.alcon.com
-tags: ["UI UX", "PRODUCT DESIGN", "DATA VISUALIZATION"]
+tags: ["KEY UI UX DESIGN", "PRODUCT DESIGN", "DATA VISUALIZATION"]
 ---

 Alcon is the global leader in eye care, dedicated to helping people see brilliantly.
 With a 75+ year heritage, they are the largest eye care device company in the world – with complementary businesses in Surgical and Vision Care.
 It is a truly global company that works in over 70 countries and serves patients in more than 140 countries.